 The material of your lampshade can have a big impact on the amount of brightness your lamp gives off—a darker fabric or a gold lining will cast less light around the room than a white linen shade.

 Learn more about sizing your table lamps here.

 Sconces are a great addition to your living room lighting for several reasons.

 - They cast light at the perfect height (about eye level) which is the most flattering light you can add to your space.

 - They don’t take up table or floor space, so you can bring light to corners of your room that are short on space or feel too empty.

 - They’re a great substitute for wall art.
 Rather than finding a piece of art for an empty wall, consider adding a pair of sconces.

 We also love using picture lights to add an extra layer of light to a room and to bring presence to special artwork.
-Not every piece of art needs a wall light, but if you want to create a focal point or really draw attention to something you love, a picture light is a great way to do that.
+Not every piece of art needs a wall light, but it can create a focal point or really draw attention to something you love.

 Are you ready to add more lighting to your room?
 Browse all of our lighting options and for more inspiration check out these posts below: